graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/migrating-custom-plugins.md

 - 🚮 `selectGraphQLResultFromTable`

 Similarly you should no longer use resolvers since Gra*fast* plan resolvers replace both of these needs.
+(You _can_ use traditional resolvers with Gra*fast*, but they lose many of the benefits of plan resolvers.
+Further, a Gra*fast* plan that does not use any traditional resolvers is considered "pure", so your plugin should aim to not "taint" your users' schemas.)

 The good news is that Gra*fast* plan resolvers are typically much (much) shorter and easier to read, write and understand compared to the chaotic mess